GioF71/upmpdcli-docker/README.md

 #### About RENDERER_MODE

 I used to use `BOTH` for most of my configurations.
-However since a few weeks ago, I found that if one wants to use BubbleUpnp on a phone/tablet and also uses its cloud libraries, the best choice is to use `UPNPAV` as the `RENDERER_MODE` and then create the OpenHome renderer on top on the av device using BubbleUPnP Server.
+However since a few weeks ago, I found that if one wants to use BubbleUPnP on a phone/tablet and also uses its cloud libraries, the best choice is to use `UPNPAV` as the `RENDERER_MODE` and then create the OpenHome renderer on top on the av device using BubbleUPnP Server.
 This allows uninterrupted playback even if the mobile devices goes off, because the BubbleUPnP Server (which should be installed somewhere in your network) will act as a proxy between the control point (mobile) and the renderer.
 See BubbleUPnP Server documentation [here](https://bubblesoftapps.com/bubbleupnpserver2/).

 ### Volumes